-This course is designed as a sampler class that will give the student an introduction to many stress reduction techniques such as: relaxation and
+This course is designed as a sampler class that will give the student an introduction to many stress reduction techniques such as: relaxation and breath work, tai chi, yoga, water aerobics, and drumming.
+Emphasis will be on the practice and exploration of each technique.
+Students will develop self-awareness about their unique response to stress and relaxation and about the connection between this response and wellness.

 173 Introduction to Exercise and Sport Science 3 credit hours Offered fall semester.
 Three meetings per week.
-Fee \$35.00.
+Fee: \$35.00.